What Is LLC Insurance Coverage & How Much Does It Cost?

 Frequently Asked Questions (FAQs)

-LLC insurance is a policy, or combination of policies, purchased to provide protection against financial loss for your business as a result of first- and third-party claims.
+LLC insurance coverage is a policy, or combination of policies, purchased to provide protection against financial loss for your business as a result of first- and third-party claims.
 The most common LLC insurance policies are general liability and commercial property insurance.
-In most states, you’ll need workers’ compensation insurance if your LLC has employees.
+In most states, you will need workers’ compensation insurance if your LLC has employees.

 While an LLC is structured to protect the owner against loss, it doesn’t mean it isn’t susceptible to the same types of losses and risk exposures all other businesses face.
 If someone is injured on your property because of negligence by the business, the LLC is still responsible for handling any related medical bills.
 Insurance helps defray those costs.

 A BOP for an LLC can range from $450 to $1,200 annually.
-If you’re in the service industry and get professional liability, the cost can range from $950 to $2,200.
+If you are in the service industry and get professional liability, the cost can range from $950 to $2,200.
 Both ranges are for smaller businesses with little risk.
-The larger the operation or the riskier the industry, the price will increase.
+The larger the operation or the riskier the industry, the higher the price.

 Bottom Line